fanzhangg/FoodTracker/README.md

 - Navigation stack: the set of view controllers managed by a particular navigation controller
 - Root view controller: first item added to the stack
 - Modal Segue: Present task that the user must complete before continuing
+- Unwind Segue: Move backward through one or more segues to return the user to a scene managed by an existing view controller